Agentic marketing

 What this tells you

-Diagnostic Check 4: Is Your Lead Capture Configured to Catch Every Conversion Type?
+Check 4: Is Your Lead Capture Configured to Catch Every Conversion Type?

-What to look for in your data
+What to look for

 What a failing result looks like

 A single conversion path.
 Generic CTA copy on high-intent pages.
 No email fallback for buyers not ready to book.
-Form-only capture on pages where buyers are clearly in evaluation mode.
+Form-only capture on pages where buyers are in evaluation mode.

-Diagnostic Check 5: Is Your Pipeline Leak Happening at the Handoff?
+Check 5: Is Your Pipeline Leak Happening at the Handoff?

-What to look for in your data
+What to look for

 Then ask your SDRs: what percentage of first calls are still doing discovery that should have happened earlier?
 What percentage of CRM records have blank or minimal qualification fields at the point of handoff?